Tenchi Muyo! Ryo-Ohki: Broadcast history

 The English-dubbed version of OVAs 1 and 2 was originally aired on San Jose PBS superstation, KTEH in the late 1990s as part of its Sunday Late-Prime (9pm-after 12) Sci-Fi programming block, and then later picked up by Cartoon Network in July 2000 for broadcast on its Toonami block (US and Europe).
 The Toonami version was heavily edited for content and to remove blood, profanity and nudity, as well as to shorten the length of the episodes to fit broadcast standards, and featured custom opening and closing credits.
 The series also ran on Cartoon Network and then later CNX in the UK.

 After Cartoon Network's rights to broadcast the show expired, the now-defunct International Channel (later AZN Television) picked up the rights to air the dubbed version in 2004.

 As of April 1, 2012, only one episode of OVA 3 has aired on basic cable television in the United States.
 However, the Funimation Channel had the third season in rotation for a time.

+Muse Communication licensed the 4th and 5th series in Asia-Pacific and streamed it on Muse Asia YouTube channel.